DigiNode-Tools/diginode-tools/docs/rpi_setup_step7_forward_ports.md

 ### A Brief Primer on Dynamic vs Static IP Addresses

 Every single device on your LAN (Local Area Network) is identified by its IP address - a string of numbers separated by periods e.g. 192.168.1.125.
 By default, your router's DHCP (Dynamic Host Control Protocol) server assigns a dynamic IP Address to every device that connects to the network.
-Each connected device can then periodically renew the lease on the IP address it has been allocated, but should it disappear from the network, the IP address is released for another device to use.
-This helps prevent the router from running out of IP addresses.
-However, this also means that a device on your network is not guaranteed to always be available at its current IP address.
+Each connected device can periodically renew the lease on the IP address it has been allocated, but should it disappear from the network, the IP address is released for another device to use.
+This helps prevent the router from running out of IP addresses, but it means that a device on your network is not guaranteed to always be available at its current IP address.

 IP addresses on a local network are typically in the range from 192.168.1.1 to 192.168.1.254.
 The router itself will usually take one of these (usually 192.168.1.1 or 192.168.1.254) and will then have DHCP allocate all or some of the remaining addresses for use by the other devices on your network.